denemorhun-nava/nava-qa-interview/README.md

 Your goal is to design a test strategy for the login flow, not just test the login form.

-Include field validation, authentication behavior, user account states, role/access differences, token login, error handling, and any missing requirements you would clarify before testing.
+Include field validation, authentication behavior, user account states, role/access differences, error handling, and any missing requirements you would clarify before testing.

 ---